AliceWonderMiscreations/CacheInterfaceAPCu/USAGE.md

 1. The data type used in a parameter is incorrect
 2. The data used in a parameter is not valid for use
+3. APCu is not available or if you are using the Sodium variant, there is an issue that will prevent encryption from working.

 ### Data Type Exceptions